About Patricia Jamie Lee

-I am a teacher, writer, artist, and guide who works at the intersection of story, consciousness, and lived human experience.
+I am a teacher, writer, artist, and developmental guide who works at the intersection of story, consciousness, and lived human experience.

 For more than four decades, my work has explored how people make meaning, how patterns form and dissolve, and how we find our way back to a deeper sense of belonging, purpose, and inner authority.
 I am especially interested in the places where inner life meets outer action—where insight becomes practice, and where awareness reshapes how we move through the world.